biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* Example applications, involving Bio.PDB data mining

 Challenges : The project is highly interdisciplinary, and ideally requires skills in programming (C++, Python, wrapping C++ libraries in Python, Boost), machine learning, knowledge of biomolecular structure and statistics.
 The project could be extended (for example, by implementing additional functionality in Mocapy++) or limited (for example, by limiting the time spent on understanding the theory behind Mocapy++).
-The proposal would certainly benefit from several students with complementary skills.
+The project would certainly benefit from several students with complementary skills.

 <!-- -->